 A midrange remodels can completely change the look of your kitchen but may not give you all of the features you want.
-If you’ve been dreaming of quartz countertops, custom cabinets, and high-end appliances, an upscale renovation may be the better option.
+If you’ve been dreaming of quartz countertops, custom cabinets, and high-end appliances, an upscale renovation is in order.

-The upscale, major kitchen renovation is also based on a 200-square-foot kitchen and includes these features:
+The upscale, major kitchen renovation project is also based on a 200-square-foot kitchen and includes these features:

 - 30 linear feet of top-of-the-line, custom, white cabinets with built-in sliding shelves